Sweet Tsoureki Recipe (Traditional Greek Easter Bread)

 Instructions

-• Prepare the yeast mixture.
 In a medium-sized bowl, add two tablespoons of instant yeast, ½ teaspoon of sugar, and ¼ cup of warm milk.
 Stir together, then cover the bowl with saran wrap and loosely with a dry kitchen towel.
 Place the bowl in a dry, warm place like your pantry.
-Allow the yeast to rise for 15-20 minutes.
+Allow the yeast to rise for 15 minutes.
 If the yeast doesn't bubble at this stage, then the yeast may be expired.
 If this is the case, it's best to start over with a fresh packet of instant dry yeast.

-• Beat the eggs, sugar, and butter.
-In the bowl of an electric mixer, add the three eggs and 1 ¼ cups of sugar.
+In the bowl of an electric mixer, whisk the three eggs, pure vanilla extract, and 1¼ cups of sugar.
 Whisk together on medium-low speed (#2 on a KitchenAid mixer) for 15-20 minutes.
 Then add 1/2 cup melted butter.
-The remainder of 1/4 cup of the melted butter will be added to the mixture at the end of the recipe.
 Whisk together the eggs, sugar, and butter.
+The remainder of 1/4 cup of the melted butter will be added to the tsoureki mixture at the end of the recipe.

 • Prepare the dry ingredients.
 In a large bowl, combine the flour, orange zest, ground mastiha, mahlepi, a pinch of salt, and whisk together.

-• Add the yeast, milk and orange juice to the egg mixture.
-Increase the speed to medium speed, add in the yeast mixture until it's incorporated and then slowly alternate between the lukewarm milk and orange juice.
+Increase the speed to medium speed, add in the yeast mixture until it's incorporated and then slowly add the lukewarm milk.
 Go slowly when adding in the liquids to prevent the batter from curdling.
-Allow the milk and orange juice to be absorbed before continuing to add more.
-If the batter curdles at any point, then you can add a couple of tablespoons of the flour mixture and then continue adding in the remaining liquids.
-Mix for 10 minutes and then turn off the mixer and change the whisk attachment to the dough hook attachment.
+Allow the milk to be absorbed before continuing to add more.
+If the batter curdles at any point, then you can add a couple of tablespoons of the flour mixture and then continue adding in the liquid.
+Mix for 10 minutes and then turn off the mixer.
+Change the whisk attachment to the dough hook attachment.

-• Add the dry ingredients and first rise.
 Turn on the mixer, add the flour mixture to the wet ingredients and then add ¼ cup of the melted butter.
 Mix until incorporated and a soft dough forms.
 The dough should be soft and slightly sticky.
 Use your hands to press the dough a little bit in the mixing bowl.
 Transfer the dough to a large, wide, greased bowl (use a little bit of melted butter).
 The bowl should be big enough so that there's space for the dough to expand as it rises.
 Then cover the bowl with plastic wrap and a clean towel.
-Place the bowl in a warm, dry place and allow the dough to rise for 30-45 minutes or until the dough has doubled in size.
+Place the bowl in a warm, dry place and allow the dough to rise for 45-60 minutes or until the dough has doubled in size.

-• Braid the tsoureki.
 Gently press down on the dough and transfer it to a clean and lightly floured surface.
 Roll the dough into a log shape and then cut it into six even pieces.
-Each piece should weigh approximately 20 ounces.
-If you don't have a food scale, you can eyeball it, but the dough balls should be similar in size.
+The dough balls should be similar in size.
 From there, cut each dough ball in half so you'll end up with 12 small even sized dough balls.
 Each tsoureki will need 3 dough balls for the braid.
 Roll out each dough ball into a long rope shape.
 They should be even in thickness and length.
 Braid the tsourekia and place them on a non-stick, greased baking sheet or line it with parchment paper.
-This recipe will give you four tsoureki.
+This recipe will give you four tsourekia.

-• Brush with egg wash and bake the tsoureki.
-In a small bowl, whisk one egg.
-Brush the tsoureki with egg wash so that it gets a beautiful golden colour once baked.
-Bake the tsoureki in the oven at 325°F on bake for 25-30 minutes until golden brown.
+In a small bowl, whisk one egg with a bit of milk.
+Brush the tsoureki with egg wash to get a beautiful golden colour once baked.
+Bake the tsoureki in the oven at 350°F for 25-30 minutes or until golden brown.
 The tsourekia will rise more in the oven, so it's good to leave about 6 inches in between the tsourekia.
 Once the tsourekia are ready, remove them from the oven.
 Allow them to cool for a few minutes on the baking sheet, and then transfer them to a cooling rack.
 Congrats, you did it!

 Notes